Ab Belt Reviews – Which is the Best Ab Belt?

 It is their 50 years of perfecting EMS technology that goes into these products.

 The Flex Belt has a higher price point at $199 versus the Slendertones starting price of $80 for the Abs3 belt.

 Flex Belt’s higher price is due to the use of some technological advancements and other enhancements over the Slendertone belt.

-Such as the external rechargeable battery pack, whereas the Slendertone pack is built into the belt.
+One example is the external rechargeable battery pack for the Flex Belt, whereas the Slendertone pack is built into the belt.

 It is 50% stronger and goes up to an intensity setting of 150 while the Slendertone System Abs7 intensity can only be adjusted from a range of 1 to 99 or up to 130 on the Connect model.

 Once you have achieved nearly super-fit abs, you would probably want to go beyond just the 99 setting.